 The sun was now up and it promised to be glorious day over the western skies.
 In those morning hours over the American continent, as I thought of how God had orchestrated those special moments for me, my heart was suddenly gripped with a deep peace followed by a renewed sense of joy.
 For I KNEW that God was the one responsible for our month together during Christmas break.
-And I KNEW that God had moved upon my heart to sit down and write him that letter telling him how much he meant to me.
+And I KNEW that God had moved upon my heart to sit down and write him that letter.
 And I KNEW that God loved my father with an everlasting love and that in the days and weeks ahead, God would give our family strength.
-Above all, I KNEW that my father was safely in God's hands and that one day we would experience a great reunion.
+Above all, I KNEW that my father was safely in God's hands and that one day we would experience a great reunion together.
 My friends, from that moment on, my father's funeral meant that we were no longer going to mourn the dead but rather CELEBRATE RESURRECTION AND NEW LIFE.
 What is often excused as a metaphor here in Psalm 30 quite LITERALLY came true for me- that weeping had endured for a night but JOY gradually took its place with the rising sun.

-Let me conclude by saying that he who had written, "Weeping may endure for a night but joy cometh in the morning" ALSO wrote, "They that sow in tears shall reap in joy."
-It was the psalmist's way of saying that ALL of us must confront sorrow at one time or another.
-However, we do not grieve as many in this world who have no hope- OUR sorrow lasts but for an evening!
-As the dark of night must eventually give way to the morning dawn, so he who is called "the Light of the World" has promised to deliver us from OUR night- to dispel our sadness, to dry our tears, and to inaugurate a brand new day for us filled with his peace and his joy.
+I want to conclude by saying that the psalmist who had written, "Weeping may endure for a night but joy cometh in the morning" ALSO wrote, "They that sow in tears shall reap in joy."
+It was his way of saying that ALL of us must confront sorrow at one time or another.
+However, we do not grieve as many in this world who have no hope- OUR sorrow lasts but for an EVENING!
+Of course, at such times, many of us expect the love and encouragement of family and friends to be there.
+For those of us who are persons of faith, we can further depend upon the support of the CHURCH, our SPIRITUAL family, for emotional encouragement.
+But in those moments when we feel let down by those CLOSEST to us, as we often are; when like Job's friends, all we seem to receive are a lot of empty gestures- platitudes and well-meaning cliches like "just hang in there" or "you'll be alright," I can confidently tell you this morning that there IS INDEED one you and I CAN depend on who promises will NEVER fail, NEVER forsake us REGARDLESS of how hard life may get- and that is our brother Jesus.
+As the dark of night must eventually give way to the morning dawn, so he who is called "the Light of the World" has promised to deliver us from OUR night- to dispel OUR sadness, to dry OUR tears, and to inaugurate a BRAND-NEW day for us filled with his peace and his joy!
+He has promised us as much if only we not only BELIEVE that promise with our HEADS, but EMBRACE IT WITH OUR HEARTS AS WELL!
 Let us pray...